timescale/docs/promscale/installation/upgrade.md

    instructions][install-promscale] for various installation method.
    <highlight type="note"> Do not use the `ALTER EXTENSION promscale UPDATE;` command. to update the extension.
    </highlight>
-1. Start the latest version of the Promscale Connector, and wait for it to begin ingesting data.
+1. Start one instance with the the latest version of the Promscale Connector.
 The migration happens automatically.
-After the migration is completed, upgrade the remaining Promscale instances.
+After the migration is completed, upgrade the remaining Promscale Connector instances.
 1. Start the other instances of Promscale Connector.

 </procedure>